Amit Shah’s security strengthened further

 The additional forces are from the Delhi Police, the official said.

-The home minister, who may shift to another house, which was earlier occupied by former prime minister Atal Bihari Vajpayee, due to security reasons, could be given security by the Black Cat commandos of National Security Guard.
+The Home Minister, who may shift to another house, which was earlier occupied by former prime minister Atal Bihari Vajpayee, due to security reasons, could be given security by the Black Cat commandos of National Security Guard.

 Amit Shah won't settle for anything less than zero terror and no infiltration in J&K